arezaprast/all-modules/README.md

-# DQLab - All Modules
+# DQLab - All Modules Class